Crozzers/string-fixer/README.md

 ## Configuration

-Configuration is done via the `pyproject.toml` file:
+Configuration is done via the `pyproject.toml` file and the default settings are as follows:
 ```toml
 [tool.string-fixer]
 # file or folder to format